ruturaj027/Advanced-GenAI-Internship/README.md

 # GenAI Hackathon Test Project

 ## 📌 Project Overview
-This project was developed as part of the GenAI Hackathon.
+This project was developed as part of the GenAI Internship.
 It demonstrates data handling, database operations, and Python-based processing using Jupyter Notebook.

 The project focuses on: